 The Orphanage Girls

-The Orphanage Girls is a gritty and moving saga about an orphanage in London’s East End, from the bestselling author of The Jam Factory Girls, Mary Wood.
+The Orphanage Girls is a gritty and moving historical saga set in London’s East End, from the bestselling author of The Jam Factory Girls, Mary Wood.

 Ruth dares to dream of another life – far away from the horrors within the walls of Bethnal Green’s infamous orphanage.
 Luckily she has her friends, Amy and Ellen – but she can’t keep them safe, and the suffering is only getting worse.
 Surely there must be a way out of here?